Little Lotus Community Music Groups:

 Children are not expected to sit still but are encouraged to focus and engage with the music, their caregiver and the group.
 As the music ensues, movement, instruments and props are introduced throughout the class.

-No experience necessary, the teacher will guide you through it all.
+No experience necessary, the facilitator will guide you through it all.

 Some of our non-musical goals:

-Little Lotus Music is grounded in the belief that live, active music-making is a tool to encourage development.
+This is our thing: Little Lotus Music is grounded in the belief that live, active music-making is a tool to encourage healthy development.
 Not only is our original music of the highest professional quality, but it is paired with an understanding of early childhood education and psychology.
-Here are some of the goals that informed our music:
+Here are some of the goals that informed the structure and music in our groups:

 Reduce separation anxiety